oddbird/sass/proposal/indented-syntax-improvements.md

 even though line breaks do not end statements after boolean operators in general SassScript.

+We considered borrowing alternate syntax from other languages, such as a leading `>` or `|` from YAML or a trailing `|` from HAML.
+These introduce syntax that is novel to Sass, and we instead opted to borrow syntax from the Scss format.

+These changes also allow authors using the indented syntax to add more explicit blocks and line breaks.
+While this introduces the changes for all authors, authors will still be able choose to limit the syntax with linters.

 ## Syntax

 The syntax impacted by these changes has not been specified, so this proposal first defines the existing syntax, and then the proposed changes.